xpqz/MkDocs-StyleGuide/docs/index.md

 Exception – if there are several consecutive examples illustrating different things, they can each be introduced with "Example: <text\>" if that helps to clarify things for the reader.

 ## Code
+Inline code and code blocks render in APL font unless.

-**TODO:** how do we want to handle language-apl/nonAPL and unspecified code blocks?
+We have disabled syntax highlighting, but in case we decide to  for semantic purposes and **TODO:** how do we want to handle language-apl/nonAPL and unspecified code blocks?

 #### Inline code